-It is generally accepted that adding fat and protein to carbohydrate meals reduces blood sugar spike (glycemic responses) by keeping food in the stomach longer and stimulating insulin secretion.
+It is generally accepted that adding fat and protein to carbohydrate meals reduces blood sugar spikes (glycemic responses) by keeping food in the stomach longer and stimulating insulin secretion.
 These effects have a number of possible implications for human nutrition, such as supporting the role of high protein or high-fat diets in the management of diabetes.
 (1)

 Fats Required For Hormones

-Your body needs good fats for good cholesterol balance, healthy skin, good immune function, hormone production and hundreds of crucial functions in the body.
-Insufficient fat intake has been associated with modern day diseases such as atherosclerosis, heart disease, cancer as well as many skin disorders including psoriasis and eczema.
+Your body needs good fats for good cholesterol balance, healthy skin, good immune function, hormone production, and hundreds of crucial functions in the body.
+Insufficient fat intake has been associated with modern-day diseases such as atherosclerosis, heart disease, cancer as well as many skin disorders including psoriasis and eczema.

 For example, cholesterol is the precursor of the five major classes of steroid hormones: progestagens, glucocorticoids, mineralocorticoids, androgens, and estrogens.
 These hormones are powerful signal molecules that regulate a host of bodily functions (2) Going low fat will eventually lead to hormonal insufficiency and stress.

 You can safely reduce the consumption of animal meat fats, without damaging your cholesterol metabolism, but I also recommend completely avoiding hydrogenated oils and margarine, as they contain toxic trans-fatty acids.